If you love upcycling like we love upcycling - grab an old cabinet door and some handles and let's make a decorative tray!

-Having a Cricut Explore in our lives has made this even MORE fun (and about 10,000 times easier) so today I wanted to share one of our most recent projects with you.
-We bought the cabinet door for $6 and the cabinet handles for $1 each at our local Habitat for Humanity ReStore (top photo).
+Having a Cricut Explore in our lives has made creating new projects even MORE fun (and about 10,000 times easier) so today I wanted to share one of our favorite projects with you.
+We bought the cabinet door for $6 and the cabinet handles for $1 each at our local Habitat for Humanity ReStore.
 If you have one near you and love DIY get yourself over there right now!

 What tickles me is in the video I talk about working on projects while we are watching TV together.
 That is EXACTLY how this project came to be!
 We bought the cabinets and I knew I wanted to make a serving tray but I had no idea what I wanted to put on it.
 So I sat with my ipad on the couch and picked out the phrase and the font and the sizing and such while we were watching a movie together.
 I LOVE that.